 The toggle switch also has its own set of lights so that you'll know which tremolo settings that you're adjusting.
 Design-wise, this tremolo has an analog system so that you can expect some quality sound from it.
 Aesthetically, the tremolo has a black coloration that has some off-white bordering.
 There are only three dials on this device, two labeled speed 1 and speed 2 – these control the tempo of the independent warbling effects, and depth, which controls how audible the tremolo is for the selected effect.

 A Light to Keep the Tempo

 At the top of this dual-mode tremolo is a blue light that keeps up with the beat.
-Since this is a trem with two different simultaneous warbling effects, you'll also be able to know which dial is toggled via a green and yellow light over the speed toggle switch.
+Since this is a tremolo with two different simultaneous warbling effects, you'll also be able to know which dial toggle via a green and yellow light over the speed toggle switch.

 The device is tough; as a matter of fact, the main circuit board of this device is made of military-grade components that will last for years.

 This is a great true bypass tremolo that works great with an overdrive and uses the loss reducing true bypass system to produce very clear tones.
 If you combine the depth controls with an overdriven guitar, you'll be able to produce some great-sounding helicopter-like sound effects.